Lamer87/Space_Engineers_DLC_unlocker/README.md

   Notes:
     - Necessary backup automatically done, you can find it in "`...\Bin64\Backup\Original\`"
     - There is a check if you already have the old version, which asks you to update
-    - There is a check if you have Plugin Launcher, which asks you to rollback if CreamAPI is present
+    - There is a check if you have Plugin Launcher, which asks you to rollback if CreamAPI is already installed
     - If the game is on "C:" drive you may need to run it using mouse right button, run as admin
     - If there is any problem please check the [Troubleshooting section](https://github.com/Lamer87/Space_Engineers_DLC_unlocker?tab=readme-ov-file#-3) below